LCA-EET/Lichdom/README.md

 **Lich Touch (Innate Melee Weapon)**
 This is a melee weapon usable at will.
 It strikes as a +5 weapon.

 It does piercing damage equal to your d10 + STR bonus (minimum 0) as well as d10 cold damage.
-Each hit forces a save vs. death on the subject at no penalty or be paralyzed for 5 rounds.
-Spell resistance applies to paralysis.
+Each hit forces a save vs. death on the subject at no penalty or be paralyzed for 5 rounds (30 seconds).
+Spell resistance applies to this paralysis.

-**Crown of the Lich (Base Market Value: 100,000G, 1 Sold by Sister Garlena atop Watcher's Keep)** With this crown equipped, you gain many of the benefits of being a Lich without the entire transformation.
+**Crown of the Lich (Base Market Value: 100,000G, 1 Sold by default by Sister Garlena atop Watcher's Keep)** With this crown equipped, you gain many of the benefits of being a Lich without the entire transformation.
 While a Lich can equip this crown, most of its effects are redundant.

 Unlike a typical Lich, you have no phylactery and can't automatically revive if killed.
 Your alignment does not change.
 You don't gain the Lich Touch ability of a typical Lich.

+You gain the Undead flag, meaning you can be turned or rebuked.
+(If you had immunity to turning or rebuking from another source, you still keep that immunity.)
+This is unlike a typical Lichdom Lich who is immune to turning and rebuking.

 However, you gain many other abilities of a typical Lich:

-- You gain the Undead flag, meaning you can be turned or rebuked.

 - Immunity to damage from nonmagical weapons.